MasDennis/rajawali3d.org/src/content/getting-started/0.9/01-basic-setup-and-a-sphere/index.md

+---
+title: Basic setup and creating a sphere
+---
 Clone, or download a copy of the Rajawali source code.
 Make sure you're using `v0.9`.
 If you cloned, you can do this with `$ git checkout v0.9`.

 Import the Rajawali project into Eclipse (Go to [this page](https://github.com/MasDennis/Rajawali/wiki/Importing-Rajawali-and-RajawaliExamples) for a comprehensive guide about how to set up Rajawali..)